Braemar Hill murders: Killers

 Prior to the crime, most of the killers had no criminal records beyond misdemeanors.
 Cheung was abandoned by his family at age four, and left at an orphanage at age six.
 As a teenager, he was taken back in by his abusive father.
-Cheung dropped out of school at 14, subsequently working menial jobs in restaurants and opening ferry doors.
+Cheung dropped out of school at 14, subsequently working menial jobs in restaurants and opening taxi doors.
 Upon losing his job, he was disowned by his father, and was wandering the streets when he was recruited by Pang.
 Won was a cook at a local restaurant.
 The leader of the group, Pang, was a casual worker and a low-level member of the Fuk Yee Hing (福義興) triad society.
 He was reputed as a bully and a thug.

 Aftermath

 Island School, together with family and friends of the couple, established the Nicola Myers and Kenneth McBride Memorial Fund in memory of the couple, to support disadvantaged school children in Hong Kong for further education.
 McBride's parents have since moved back to their home country of Scotland.

 The 1992 Hong Kong film Suburb Murder has a storyline that is based loosely on the Braemar Hill murders.
 The 2001 film From the Queen to the Chief Executive (等候董建華發落 (at Tung Chee-hwa's pleasure)) is based on one of the suspects' pleas for amnesty before and after Hong Kong's handover.